pragma-/pbot/doc/Registry.md

 For example, the bot's trigger is defined in `general.trigger`.
 You may set a `trigger` registry item in section `#channel` to override the value for that channel: `#channel.trigger`.

 ## Overriding Registry values via command-line
 You may override the Registry values via the PBot start-up command-line.
-Such overrides are permanent and will be saved.
+These overrides are not temporary; they will be saved.

     $ ./pbot data_dir=mybot irc.botnick=coolbot irc.server=freenode.net irc.port=6667